 Since that time Smriti has been involved in conducting women’s health camps in collaboration with the Ministry of Health that serves rural parts of Nepal.
 She trains some physiotherapists and some health workers on Kegel’s exercises and ergonomic training.
-In her experience from the camps and her understanding of Nepalese women's actual scenario in rural areas, she realized that it is next to impossible to counsel women not to carry heavy loads as this is part of their daily chores that they need to earn a living.
-She educated herself with articles on ergonomic training and its importance and how the pelvic floor muscles are affected with carrying heavy loads.
-Smriti has developed ergonomic material and trained women how to carry water pots, cattle fodders without generating much weight on the lower abdomen and lower back muscles while at the camps.
-She has developed information to educate and communicate material which targets women with uterine prolapse to focus on pelvic floor exercises and ergonomic training.
+In her experience from the camps and her understanding of Nepalese women’s actual scenario in rural areas, she realized that it is next to impossible to counsel women not to carry heavy loads as this is part of their daily chores that they need to earn a living.
+She educated herself with articles on ergonomic training and its importance and how the pelvic floor muscles are affected by carrying heavy loads.
+Smriti has developed ergonomic material and trained women how to carry water pots and cattle fodders without generating much weight on the lower abdomen and lower back muscles while at the camps.
+She has developed information to educate and communicate material that targets women with uterine prolapse to focus on pelvic floor exercises and ergonomic training.

-As an executive board member of Nepal Physiotherapy Association, (NEPTA) she will use her knowledge and experience to strengthen lobbying interventions for improved physiotherapy integration throughout the health system in Nepal.
-It will increase the quality of her leadership in women’s health physiotherapy, increase evidence-based knowledge and skills in women’s health physiotherapy.
-In addition, it will provide Smriti an opportunity to build a healthy network with physiotherapists from other countries.
+As an executive board member of the Nepal Physiotherapy Association, (NEPTA) she will use her knowledge and experience to strengthen lobbying interventions for improved physiotherapy integration throughout the health system in Nepal.
+It will increase the quality of her leadership in women’s health physiotherapy, and increase evidence-based knowledge and skills in women’s health physiotherapy.
+In addition, it will provide Smriti with an opportunity to build a healthy network with physiotherapists from other countries.

 The Section on Women’s Health has donated scholarship courses and the Global Women’s Health Initiative will be sponsoring her in-country expenses.
-She has saved to pay some of her airfare.
+She has saved to pay for some of her airfare.
 Please consider donating to assist in paying for the remainder of her airfare.

 Donate: How can you contribute to make an immediate impact?
 GWHI is in need of funding to move our campaign to the next level.
 Be part of the unique experience.
 Our easy donation process lets you quickly join funding efforts for current projects.